NiceAndNerdy/SessionSoft/README.md

 **SS2**<br>
 The administration server.  *VERY IMPORTANT* - Login.aspx.cs uses the database parameters to log in.
 Never do this.
 Likewise, the admin password for changing client settings is hardcoded into Controller.aspx.cs.
 This is also a bad idea.

-**General notes**<br>
-SS allows you to toggle between printers (e.g. in case on public printer goes down).
-Please modify the printer code (SessionSoftTimer/Printers.cs *and* the printer database table - printer names are the table values).
-Full database schema to be posted later.